 When I was in junior high, in the 1960s, one of my social studies teachers taught us about Karl Marx, in a completely dispassionate and neutral manner.
 He simply presented the facts to us.
 From then on, I was aware of the phrase “from each according to his ability, to each according to his needs.”
 I didn’t think much about it at the time, but that phrase – which summarizes the fundamental injustice of Socialism – was planted deeply within my subconscious mind and would slowly but inexorably work its way to the surface of my consciousness when I became a self-aware adult.

 Then, in high school, I was required to read Fahrenheit 451, Animal Farm, Brave New World and 1984.
 In the eleventh grade I was required to read Voltaire’s Candide, and was also required to translate Racine’s Phaedra from the original French into English.
 Before I could leave high school, I was required to read The Canterbury Tales in the original Old English.
-This was at a high school in rural North Carolina on the far outskirts of Charlotte (admittedly, I was in the advanced classes).
+This was at a high school in rural North Carolina on the far outskirts of Charlotte.

 I’m one hundred percent certain that the typical high school student today has never even heard of Chaucer, but he (oops, I mean “ze”) probably has heard of J. K. Rowling and the depressingly overrated Toni Morrison.

 The damage to my country inflicted by the Left—the damage to every aspect of our society—is what enrages me.
-The dumbing down of the American public is just one thing in a long list of left-wing crimes against our country, but it was always a key component in the Left’s plan to turn America into a brainwashed, totalitarian, socialist police state.
+The dumbing down of the American public is just one of many left-wing crimes against our country but it was always a key component in the Left’s plan to turn America into a brainwashed, socialist police state.

 Initially, I donned a MAGA hat to show my support for the Covington kids.
 Now I wear it to support the Covington kids and to defend freedom of thought, freedom of speech, and all the freedoms guaranteed to us by the Constitution of the United States.